On The Evaluation of Collision Probability along a Path: A

 The paper is organized as follows. \Cref{sec:back} explores how the probability of intersection between two uncertain shapes can be formalized and computed.
 In \Cref{sec:statement} we discuss how this formalization translates to the problem of collision probability computation along a continuous path.
-In this section, we discuss some possible assumptions about the interdependence of events and define the probability of collision as a consequence; secondly, we discuss an example of how this probability can be computed and highlight some issues due to the continuity of the problem.
-In \Cref{sec:approach}, we propose the \emph{Risk Density} index, briefly discuss its relevance and introduce an approximation to the collision probability along a continuous path. \Cref{sec:problems} briefly describes current approaches and their limitations.
+In this section, we discuss some possible assumptions about the interdependence of events and define the probability of collision as a consequence; secondly, we discuss an example of how this probability can be computed and highlight some issues due to the continuity of the problem. \Cref{sec:problems} briefly describes current approaches and their limitations.
+In \Cref{sec:approach}, we propose the \emph{Risk Density} index, briefly discuss its relevance and introduce an approximation to the collision probability along a continuous path.
 In \Cref{sec:numval}, we display the computational experiments we have carried out as validation and compare our approximation performance to other techniques.
-Finally, in \Cref{sec:discussion}, we discuss the properties of the approach and how these are revealed in the benchmark proposed while also highlighting the limitations of the method. \Cref{sec:conclusion} concludes the paper.
+In \Cref{sec:discussion} we discuss the properties of the approach and how these are revealed in the benchmark proposed while also highlighting the limitations of the method.
+In \Cref{sec:newapprox} we show how the same \emph{Risk Density}, can be used to correct a previously computed Monte Carlo estimate, after the simulation setting has been altered.
+Finally, in \Cref{sec:trajopt} some applications of \emph{Risk Density} in a trajectory optimization setting are presented. \Cref{sec:conclusion} concludes the paper.